Christian-2003/password-vault/README.md

 The detail should now be displayed.
 You can add as many details as you want.

 Click "Save" to save your account.
 Now your account should be displayed on the "Accounts"-page.
 If you click on the previously created account, you can view your account details.
-Id you click "Edit", you may edit your account.
+If you click "Edit", you may edit your account.

 <br>